mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 Let's remember what my mate Stafford was unhappy about: his application log entries were shown in Log stream, but because the log filter didn't specify a namespace or category, the output was cluttered with entries coming from MVC, making the troubleshooting easier.
 The good news is that thanks to our understanding of how it all works, we can help Stafford!

-The code in this sample is available on GitHub in my [`mderriey/aspnet-core-logging-provider-for-app-service` repository](https://github.com/mderriey/aspnet-core-logging-provider-for-app-service).
+The code in this sample is available on GitHub on my [`mderriey/aspnet-core-logging-provider-for-app-service` repository](https://github.com/mderriey/aspnet-core-logging-provider-for-app-service).

 The solution I came up with is to add a post-configuration step for logging options, and replace the default filtering rule added by the App Service file system logging provider.
 The two new rules we're adding still only apply to this specific logging provider, but have different category and log level properties: